 For hourly employees, you’d calculate gross pay by multiplying the hours your employee works per week by their hourly rate and then the number of weeks they work per year.

-2. Calculate the Cost of Taxes
+2. Calculate the cost of payroll taxes

-Some employers take on additional payments by providing benefits to their employees.
+Some employers take on additional payments by providing supplemental benefits to their employees.
 While these may attract quality talent to your organization, they also up your labor costs.

-Some benefits employees may provide include:
+Some supplemental benefits employees may provide include:

-- Employer-paid insurance
+- Supplemental private health insurance

-4. Total the Individual Percentage
+4. Total the individual percentage

-- (Indirect employee costs/ direct payment costs) x 100
+- (Indirect employee costs / direct payment costs) x 100

-Indirect payment costs are the costs found in steps two and three above — taxes, insurance, and benefits.
+Indirect payment costs are the costs found in steps two and three above—taxes, insurance, and benefits.
 Direct payment cost is your employee’s gross wage.

 For example, say you pay an employee $60,000 per year.
 You also pay an additional $8,000 when you factor in taxes, insurance, and benefits.
 That means you’d divide $60,000 by $8,000 and multiply by 100 to get your payroll burden percentage, which would be 13%.

 For global companies, compliance is key when it comes to hiring and paying your employees.
-But being aware of exactly how much labor is going to cost you in various parts of the globe can also make or break your company — for example, taxes, benefits, and wages are vastly different in Tokyo vs France.
+But being aware of exactly how much labor is going to cost you in various parts of the globe can also make or break your company — for example, taxes, benefits, and wages are vastly different in Tokyo vs. France.